MA in Scoring for Film and Visual Media

-Derek Gleeson – Course Director
+Derek Gleeson – Artistic Director

 Emmy award-winning composer, author and educator, past president of the Society of Composers and Lyricists, served on the Board of Governors for the Academy of Television Arts and Sciences and currently serves on the Board of the American Society of Composers and Publishers.

-Ex Vice President of music for Walt Disney Pictures.
+Former Vice President of Music for Walt Disney Pictures.
 Overseeing music production on such movies as: The Lion King, Beauty and the Beast, Sister Act, etc. From 2006-2011, Andy directed the graduate program in “Music Composition for the Screen” at Columbia College, Chicago.
 In the fall of 2011, Andy was engaged to prepare and oversee the launch of graduate composition programs, including film scoring and electronic music production, at Berklee Valencia.
 In 2013, Andy relocated to Belgium as executive soundtrack producer and director of international business development for Galaxy Studios and the Scoring Flanders initiative.

 Composer, Scientist, Author, Educator and Master of Synthesis.
 Part of the Music Technology team.
 When not composing, Kevin is busy with the European Space Station INTEGRAL space-probe mission!